Supercurrent Growth in Nonequilibrium Superconductors: Boltzmann kinetic equation approach

-To summarize the analysis above, the counter intuitive phenomenon of supercurrent amplification indicated by the TDGL equation is confirmed from the Boltzmann equation.
+To summarize the analysis above, the counterintuitive phenomenon of supercurrent growth indicated by the TDGL equation is confirmed from the Boltzmann equation.
 We conclude that {\em impurities along with energy relaxation through phonons} underlie the microscopic mechanism for current amplification, contrary to the common belief that impurities always attenuate currents.